vuejs/v2.vuejs.org/src/v2/guide/transitions.md

 <p class="tip">When using JavaScript-only transitions, **the `done` callbacks are required for the `enter` and `leave` hooks**.
 Otherwise, the hooks will be called synchronously and the transition will finish immediately.</p>

+<p class="tip">When using CSS transitions, **the `enter` and `leave` functions should not accept the `done` parameter if they do not use it**.
+Including the `done` parameter in the function definition signals to Vue that you want to have control over the transition, so not calling it can cause unexpected behavior.</p>

 <p class="tip">It's also a good idea to explicitly add `v-bind:css="false"` for JavaScript-only transitions so that Vue can skip the CSS detection.
 This also prevents CSS rules from accidentally interfering with the transition.</p>

 Now let's dive into an example.
 Here's a JavaScript transition using Velocity.js: